sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 This software is designed to be portable and small.
 It should be installed and run directly from your storage devices.

-This software is was written in C++, Powershell, and bat scripting language.
+This software is was written in C++, Powershell, and the bat scripting language.

 ---